dataform-co/dataform/content/docs/dataform-web/scheduling/environments.md

 <br />

 <callout intent="info">
   Environments are an advanced feature.
 To get the most out of them, the <b>use of an external Git provider is recommended</b>.
-This makes it easier to view specific commit SHAs, manage Git branches, and control your release process.
+This makes it easier to view specific commit SHAs, manage Git branches and tags, and control your release process.
 </callout>

 ## Configuring environments